BlurbMaster/3D-Cart/README.md

 Working to integrate the feeds for multiple suppliers into the 3D Cart shopping cart system.
 The initial versions in the Master Branch all have their output sent to specific files at specific locations on my personal machine's file system.
 To make them more generally useful they'll have to be refactored to use some environment variable to direct their output.
+The 'Refactor Ouput' branch is the staging area for these changes.